 The staff is organized under a managing editor and a business manager who are selected at the all-college elections during the winter term.
 The office is located in the basement of the Library building.

-The officers of the 1935 book are Richard O'Dell, managing editor, and Jean Kreuter, business manager.
+The officers of the 1936 yearbook are Ira Murray, managing editor, and Carl Nosal, business manager.
 Prof. A. H. Nelson is the faculty adviser.

 MUSIC